PokeOwo/3dmigoto-/README.md

 English:
 ========================================================================================================================
-Put the files inside this compressed folder in the same directory as 3DMigoto Loader.exe.
+Place the files from the "3dmigoto.rar" archive in the same folder as "3DMigoto Loader.exe."

-If your Genshin Impact is not installed in the C:\Program Files\Genshin Impact\Genshin Impact Game folder, remember to open ge.ps1 and change the C:\Program Files\Genshin Impact\Genshin Impact Game\GenshinImpact.exe inside it to the location where you have Genshin Impact installed.
+If your Genshin Impact is not installed in the "C:\Program Files\Genshin Impact\Genshin Impact Game" directory, make sure to open "ge.ps1" and change the "C:\Program Files\Genshin Impact\Genshin Impact Game\GenshinImpact.exe" path to the location where you have installed Genshin Impact.